Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 What property types dominate in Hai Phong right now?

-The Hai Phong property market is roughly split between landed housing (townhouses, narrow-front rowhouses, and small villas) at around 55% to 60% of listings, apartments and condos at 25% to 30%, and land plots at the remaining share, with this breakdown reflecting the city's traditional preference for landed properties combined with growing modern apartment developments.
+In Hai Phong in 2026, the residential market breaks down roughly into landed housing (townhouses, rowhouses, and narrow-front homes) making up about 55% to 60% of available listings, apartments and condos at around 25% to 30%, and villas plus land plots accounting for the rest.

 If you want to know more, you should read our dedicated analyses: